Benchmarking Quantum Circuit Transformation with QKNOB Circuits: Experiments and Evaluation

 \subsection{Factors That Affect Optimality}

-According to the design of \quekno\ benchmarks, there are three critical factors that may affect the gate size optimality of a QCT algorithm, viz. the target swap cost, the permutation type, and the subgraph size.
-Analogously, the target swap depth cost, the subgraph size, and the qubit gate ratio are the three critical factors that may affect depth optimality.
+The design of \qknob\ circuits highlights three critical factors that influence QCT algorithms's SWAP count (or depth) optimality: target cost, permutation type (or qubit gate ratio), and subgraph size.

-For large devices like IBM Q Rochester, the subgraphs used in glinks have graph size `small' ($\sim8$ edges) or `large' ($\sim16$ edges).
-Apparently, benchmarks with `small' subgraphs have relatively fewer gates.
-By the construction of \quekno\ circuits, benchmarks with qubit gate ratio `TFL' have less 1-qubit gates but roughly the same number of 2-qubit gates as those with qubit gate ratio `QSE'.
+For large devices like Rochester, the subgraphs used in glinks are classified as either `small' (approximately 8 edges) or `large' (approximately 16 edges).
+Circuits with `small' subgraphs naturally contain fewer gates.
+Additionally, \qknob\ circuits with the `TFL' qubit gate ratio have fewer one-qubit gates but a comparable number of two-qubit gates compared to those with the `QSE' ratio.

-QCT algorithms scale well on \quekno\ benchmarks with the increasing target swap or swap depth cost used in constructing these benchmarks (cf. Fig.~\ref{fig:depth_opt_rochester}).
-Fig.~\ref{fig:depth_opt_rochester_cmp} shows that (i) the qubit gate ratio has a significant effect (often $\geq 10\%$) on the performances of QCT algorithms; (ii) the subgraph size has an even larger effect: QCT algorithms have much better (often $\geq 50\%$) performances on benchmarks with small subgraphs, partially due to their smaller gate size.
-For example, \sabre\ has an average depth ratio 3.23 on benchmarks with large subgraphs, which is 1.63x of its average depth ratio 1.98 on benchmarks with small subgraphs.
+Fig.~\ref{fig:rochester_depth_info}(c) reveals two key observations: \begin{enumerate} \item \textbf{Significant Effect of Qubit Gate Ratio:} The qubit gate ratio has a noticeable impact on QCT algorithms, often exceeding a $10\%$ difference; \item \textbf{Greater Impact of Subgraph Size:} The subgraph size has an even larger effect, with QCT algorithms achieving significantly lower depth ratios (often more than 50\% lower) on circuits with small subgraphs.
+This is partly because smaller subgraphs lead to fewer total gates and reduced circuit depth. \emph{Circuits with large subgraphs are inherently more challenging to transform.} For instance, \sabre\ achieves an average depth ratio of 3.23 on circuits with large subgraphs, which is 63\% higher than its average depth ratio of 1.98 on circuits with small subgraphs. \end{enumerate}